foundry-rs/book/src/forge/deploying.md

 You can verify a contract on Etherscan with the [`forge verify-contract`](../reference/forge/forge-verify-contract.md) command.

 You must provide:
-- [compiler version](https://etherscan.io/solcversions) used for build, with 8 hex digits from the commit version prefix (the commit will usually not be a nightly build)
 - the contract address
 - the path to the contract `<path>:<contractname>`
 - your Etherscan API key (env: `ETHERSCAN_API_KEY`).

 Moreover, you may need to provide:
+- [compiler version](https://etherscan.io/solcversions) used for build, with 8 hex digits from the commit version prefix (the commit will usually not be a nightly build).
+It is auto-detected if not specified.
 - the constructor arguments in the ABI-encoded format, if there are any
-- the number of optimizations, if the Solidity optimizer was activated
+- the number of optimizations, if the Solidity optimizer was activated.
+It is auto-detected if not specified.
 - the [chain ID](https://evm-chainlist.netlify.app/), if the contract is not on Ethereum Mainnet

 Let's say you want to verify `MyToken` (see above).
 You set the [number of optimizations](../reference/config.md#optimizer_runs) to 1 million, compiled it with v0.8.10, and deployed it, as shown above, to the Kovan testnet (chain ID: 42).
 Note that `--num-of-optimizations` will default to 0 if not set on verification, while it defaults to 200 if not set on deployment, so make sure you pass `--num-of-optimizations 200` if you left the default compilation settings.